Asia-Pacific Scout Region (World Organization of the Scout Movement): Regional Conference and Summit

 The APR Scout Conference are held every three years as to gather all the NSOs to deal with the major regional problem.
 It is the toppest governing body of the region.
 22 APR Scout Conference was held in Japan in 2007.
 The 23rd Asia-Pacific Regional Scout Conference held from 27 October to 1 November 2009, in Kuala Lumpur, Malaysia had 440 participants from Asia-Pacific, Africa, Arab, Interamerica, Europe, Eurasia and other organizations.
 The APR Scout Committee and Sub-committees members are also elected by the conference.
-The next conference will be held in Bangladesh in 2012.
+The next conference will be held in Taiwan in 2025.
 Between Conferences there are APR Scout Leaders' Summit.
-The last Summit was held in India in 2010.
+The last Summit was held in Bangkok, Thailand in 2024.

 Regional Youth Forum

 Fifty-seven participants from 17 countries attended the 2004 Asia-Pacific Region Youth Forum in Brunei Darussalam in December 2004.
 Six Youth advisors were elected and attended the Regional Committee meetings.
 The Youth Advisers are Edward Cook, Chairman (New Zealand), Eko Andrianto of Indonesia, Netsai Khaimarn of Thailand, In Sun Ryu of Korea, Maiya Twayanabasu of Nepal, and Aaron Wardle (Australia).
 They advised on helping to organize and manage the next youth forum.

 107 participants from 24 countries attended the 6th Asia-Pacific Region Youth Forum in Kuala Lumpur, Malaysia in October 2009.
 Seven Young Adult Member Group members were elected and they are assigned to the Regional Committee or Sub-committee.
 The Young Adult Member Group members are Maeedh Mohamed Zahir of Maldives as the new chairman, Lam Kwok Hei Dicky of Hong Kong, Ari Wijanarko Adipratomo of Indonesia, Seo Ji Eun of Korea, Mohd Hafiz Bin Ariffin of Malaysia, Oliver Lim Zi Kai of Singapore and Krittee Tantivisitkul of Thailand.
 They advised on helping to organise and manage the next youth forum in Bangladesh in 2012.

+During the 2022 APR Online Regional Youth Forum, the following scouts were elected to serve as APR Regional Youth Representatives: